 4. Work with NABP

 Consider working with us to allow state regulators and trading partners to leverage a more straightforward, practical path to meeting the November 2023 DSCSA deadline.
 This will allow the industry to focus on the essential tasks of direct data sharing and better prepare regulators and trading partners for the future of a well-connected supply chain.
-To learn more as the platform moves towards the summer 2023 launch, check out the Pulse website and join the mailing list.
+To learn more as the platform moves towards the fall 2023 launch, check out the Pulse website and join the mailing list.

 We remain committed to working with the industry to help align all sectors of the supply chain that support and provide medication to US patients.
 We will continue conducting, attending, and participating in industry work groups to support the state boards of pharmacy and the protection of public health.